BlasBenito/spatialRF/README.md

   ggplot2::labs(color = "Plant richness") +
   ggplot2::scale_x_continuous(limits = c(-170, -30)) +
   ggplot2::scale_y_continuous(limits = c(-58, 80))  +
+  ggplot2::labs(
-  ggplot2::ggtitle("Plant richness of the American ecoregions") + ggplot2::xlab("Longitude") +
+    title = "Plant richness of the American ecoregions", x = "Longitude",
-  ggplot2::ylab("Latitude")
+    y = "Latitude",
+    fill = "Plant richness"
+  )
 ```

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-The predictors (columns 5 to 21) represent diverse factors that may
+The predictors, named in `ecoregions_predvar_names`, represent diverse
-influence plant richness such as sampling bias, the area of the
+factors that may influence plant richness such as sampling bias, the
-ecoregion, climatic variables, human presence and impact, topography,
+area of the ecoregion, climatic variables, human presence and impact,
-geographical fragmentation, and features of the neighbors of each
+topography, geographical fragmentation, and features of the neighbors of
-ecoregion.
+each ecoregion.
 The figure below shows the scatterplots of the response
 variable (y axis) against each predictor (x axis).

 **Note:** Every plotting function in the package now allows changing the